mat-crick/Customer_Churn/README.md

-# Customer Churn
+The "Customer Churn Reduction and Segmentation with NLP" project is a data-driven initiative aimed at addressing customer churn and enhancing customer segmentation through the power of Natural Language Processing (NLP).
+The primary goal of this project is to leverage cutting-edge NLP techniques to analyze and understand customer feedback data from diverse sources, ultimately leading to a substantial reduction in customer churn rates

-Customer Churn Reduction and Segmentation with NLP
+# Customer Churn Reduction and Segmentation with NLP
-# Customer Segmentation

 This project focuses on reducing customer churn and optimizing customer segmentation through Natural Language Processing (NLP) and machine learning techniques.
 By analyzing customer feedback and utilizing K-means clustering, the project aims to enhance customer retention and cross-selling strategies.